Module Catalogue 2025/26

 Assessment Rationale And Relationship

 Lectures and practical materials together with the directed reading provide questions for formal assessment based on the knowledge acquired during these activities.
 The assessment will focus on testing depth and breadth of factual knowledge and general understanding of the concepts and implications in each subject area.
-The practical reports and in class tests are designed to assess the ability to understand and perform practical activities, record findings and interpret experimental results.
+The practical reports and in class activities are designed to assess the ability to understand and perform practical activities, record findings and interpret experimental results.

 Timetable